amos-nistrian/editable-cells/README.md

 # editable-cells
-allow swipe to delete and reorder control without pesky deletion control icon in the cell
+Allow swipe to delete and reorder control without pesky deletion control icon in the cell.